Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 Health Vibes - Animals like 2 koalas can relax & sleep without any problem

 When you fall asleep you go thru several phases.
 REM = rapid eye movement.
-While in Non-REM sleep, your muscles will begin to relax.
-In REM sleep a majority of your muscles actually become paralyzed.
+While in non-REM sleep your muscles will begin to relax.
+In REM sleep, a majority of your muscles actually become paralyzed.

-The 4 phases of sleep: Phase 1 = light sleep for about 5% of your sleep.
-Phase 2 = deep sleep for about 45% of your sleep and is reported to help with memory & learning.
-Phase 3 = the deepest sleep for about 25% of your sleep is reported to be the most important for your mind & body to repair & restore itself.
+3. Phase 3 = non-REM is the deepest sleep for about 25% of your sleep - reported to be the most important for your mind & body to repair & restore itself.

-Phase 4= REM sleep is your dream state for about 25% of your sleep.
+4. Phase 4 = REM sleep is your dream state for about 25% of your sleep.
 You will move in and out of different phases for 90-120 minutes and then start again with a new cycle.
 Adults 18 and older need 7-9 hours of quality sleep each night.

 Sleep Deprivation